It's raining bugs! Tree-beating is a great way to discover an incredible world of minibeasts otherwise hidden in the branches above.

 Late summer and early autumn are good times for spiders, and in winter you might find leafhoppers and harvestmen on conifers.

-So grab a stick and a sheet and get closer to the wildlife watching you from overhead.
+So grab a stick and a sheet and get closer to the wildlife lurking overhead.

-Did you know The the science of studying insects is called Entomology.
+Did you know: the science of studying insects is called Entomology.
 Entom is the insect bit and ology means 'the study of'.

 What will you need